Universe: Chronology and the Big Bang

 In the earliest stages of the universe, tiny fluctuations within the universe's density led to concentrations of dark matter gradually forming.
 Ordinary matter, attracted to these by gravity, formed large gas clouds and eventually, stars and galaxies, where the dark matter was most dense, and voids where it was least dense.
-After around 100 – 300 million years, the first stars formed, known as Population III stars.
+After around 100–300 million years, the first stars formed, known as Population III stars.
 These were probably very massive, luminous, non metallic and short-lived.
 They were responsible for the gradual reionization of the universe between about 200–500 million years and 1 billion years, and also for seeding the universe with elements heavier than helium, through stellar nucleosynthesis.

 The universe also contains a mysterious energy—possibly a scalar field—called dark energy, the density of which does not change over time.
 After about 9.8 billion years, the universe had expanded sufficiently so that the density of matter was less than the density of dark energy, marking the beginning of the present dark-energy-dominated era.
 In this era, the expansion of the universe is accelerating due to dark energy.

 Physical properties

 Of the four fundamental interactions, gravitation is the dominant at astronomical length scales.
 Gravity's effects are cumulative; by contrast, the effects of positive and negative charges tend to cancel one another, making electromagnetism relatively insignificant on astronomical length scales.
 The remaining two interactions, the weak and strong nuclear forces, decline very rapidly with distance; their effects are confined mainly to sub-atomic length scales.

 The universe appears to have much more matter than antimatter, an asymmetry possibly related to the CP violation.
 This imbalance between matter and antimatter is partially responsible for the existence of all matter existing today, since matter and antimatter, if equally produced at the Big Bang, would have completely annihilated each other and left only photons as a result of their interaction.
-The universe also appears to have neither net momentum nor angular momentum, which follows accepted physical laws if the universe is finite.
-These laws are Gauss's law and the non-divergence of the stress–energy–momentum pseudotensor.

 Size and regions

-According to the general theory of relativity, far regions of space may never interact with ours even in the lifetime of the universe due to the finite speed of light and the ongoing expansion of space.
-For example, radio messages sent from Earth may never reach some regions of space, even if the universe were to exist forever: space may expand faster than light can traverse it.
+Due to the finite speed of light, there is a limit (known as the particle horizon) to how far light can travel over the age of the universe.